 I also think the level of commission that was being paid to Caledonian was anomalous, given what limited service Caledonian said to Options it was providing.
 I think this should have given Options cause for concern.
-In Mr S' case, the initial commission will likely have been around £5,600, being 7% of his invested pension fund.
-There was also a further fee payable to Caledonian of £1000.
-So that's around £6,600 for what was an apparently non-advised introduction.
+In Mr S' case, the initial commission would have been around £3,700, being 7% of his invested pension fund of around £53,000.
+There was also a further fee payable to Caledonian of £750.
+So that's around £4,400 for what was an apparently non-advised introduction.